AdobeDocs/experience-manager-65.pt-BR/help/assets/mac-api-assets.md

 >[!CAUTION]
 >
 >A [API HTTP atualiza as propriedades de metadados](#update-asset-metadata) no namespace `jcr`.
-No entanto, a interface do usuário Experience Manager atualiza as propriedades de metadados no namespace `dc`.
+No entanto, a interface do usuário do Experience Manager atualiza as propriedades de metadados no namespace `dc`.

 ## Fragmentos de conteúdo {#content-fragments}